Amazingly simple ways to improve bad posture

 That’s why it can help to have a buddy (or buddies) on the journey with you.
 Have a co-worker or friend read this article too.
 Discuss the problems you each have and give each other a nudge to make it stick.
 Share it on Facebook or Tweet it right now to start looking for new recruits.

-Make Sure You Know What’s Correct
+Make Sure You Know What Posture is Correct

 Before I leave you, I want to go over one big thing.